owentechnologist/WebRateLimiter/README.md

 The premise of the overall demo is - spell check / cleanse submitted city names.

+City address data is loaded from a csv file populated with data from a free data set provided by: https://simplemaps.com/

 The various services are connected asynchronously through redis streams.

 They all emit a heartbeat to redis TimeSeries every 10 seconds to show they are healthy.